"Cattle Baron's Ball"

-Even if you don't wish to sell we still wish to hear from you.
 We are in the process of compiling a catalogue raisonné.
-This is a difinitive, comprehensive archive of all the artists' original paintings.
-The inclusion of your painting(s) in this directory will serve to verify the authenticity of your work and provide invaluable provenance to those who may purchase or inherit someday.
-We can also provide you a current "estimate of replacement value" for insurance purposes.
-Click >here< for more information:
+This will serve as the definitive, comprehensive archive of the artists' original paintings.
+The inclusion of your painting(s) in this catalog will both verify the authenticity of your work and provide provenance to those who may inherit or own it someday.
+We will provide you a "Certificate of Authenticity" as well as current estimate of replacement value for insurance purposes.

 Souders art benefits Christopher Reeve Foundation

 For 5 years in a row, Randy Souders lent his artwork to the Christopher Reeve Paralysis Foundation.
-The last project involved the publication of 3,050,000 (three million, fifty thousand) calendars featuring one of his images.
+His last project involved the publication of 3,050,000 (three million, fifty thousand) calendars featuring one of his images.
 These were mailed to supporters across America and around the world.
 Proceeds assisted researchers in their quest to find a cure for paralysis due to spinal cord injury and disease.
-Randy Souders suffered a spinal cord injury in 1972 and has been confined to a wheelchair since then.
+Randy Souders suffered a spinal cord injury in 1972 and has been confined to a wheelchair ever since.